abhinavrai10/nyc_taxi_trips/README.md

--   **Lambda Trigger:** An AWS Lambda function (`lambda_function.py`) downloads raw NYC Taxi data (Parquet files) from a public source, uploads it to `s3://lakehouse-nyc-taxi/bronze/`, and triggers an Airflow DAG.
+-   **Lambda Trigger:** An AWS Lambda function (`lambda_function.py`) downloads raw NYC Taxi data (Parquet files) from a public source, uploads it to `s3://lakehouse-nyc-taxi/bronze/`, and triggers Airflow DAG.
 -   **Bronze Layer:** Store raw data in `s3://lakehouse-nyc-taxi/bronze/`, partitioned by year and month.
 -   **Silver Layer:** Clean and enrich data in `job_silver.py`, adding